 I am eternally thankful – at several different levels – for my separated brothers.
-My parents, devoted Christians my whole life.
-My baptistic earlier years emphasizing the importance of hiding God’s word in my heart.
+My parents were devoted Christians my whole life.
+My baptistic early years drove home the importance of hiding God’s word in my heart.
 I was a champion sword-driller several years running.
 (If you know what those are, I’m winking at you.)
 My Presbyterian season helped me to dig deeper, think more consistently, and reason more logically.
 The irony that those things would lead me to Catholicism is evidence of lots of thing, not the least of which is God’s sense of humor.

-Recently, my friend sent me an article by Tom Ascol and commentary on the same by Doug Wilson (Unleashing my Inner Tozier), wherein Wilson expresses his dismay at the state of affairs in the Southern Baptist Convention (SBC) and the Presbyterian Church in America (PCA).
+Recently, my friend sent me an article by Tom Ascol and commentary by Doug Wilson (Unleashing my Inner Tozier), wherein Wilson expresses his dismay at the state of affairs in the Southern Baptist Convention (SBC) and the Presbyterian Church in America (PCA).
 As a double irony, I’ve been a Doug Wilson fan for years.
-And, if that fact alone is not sufficient to tank his street cred in the Calvinist side street, I love his humor, interested in his perspective, and appreciative of his taking God seriously, but himself not too much.
+And, if that fact alone is not sufficient to tank his street cred in the Calvinist side street, I love his humor, am interested in his perspective, and appreciative of his taking God seriously, but himself not too much.
 He’s definitely an iron sharpening iron kind of guy.

 In any event, my young friend asked me what I thought.

 His bad.
 Here’s my response:

 I read the article you sent my way.
 Thanks for thinking of me.
 As you said, you know my solution to your “protestant problems.”
-Not particularly surprised by the SBC’s bad behavior.
-Actually, I’m kinda surprised anyone’s surprised.
+No one should be particularly surprised by the SBC’s bad behavior.
+Actually, I’m surprised anyone’s surprised.
 But I find Doug Wilson’s commentary on Ascol more interesting.

 I have only two disagreements with Wilson’s conclusion (“burn the SBC and PCA to the ground”):

 - It doesn’t go far enough, and;

 - He presupposes ecclesiastical cataclysm.
-The process is way less dramatic, but the result is wholly inevitable.
+The reality is that the process is way less dramatic, but the result he seeks is inevitable.

-I must add to the points of disagreement the question that neither Ascol nor Wilson ask: At what point can we say that the great protestant ecclesiastical experiment is a failure?
+I must add to the points of disagreement that neither Ascol nor Wilson ask the question: At what point can we say that the great protestant ecclesiastical experiment is a failure?